dijasila/GPAW/doc/platforms/Linux/Niflheim/build.rst

 1) If you always want to use one venv then just put the activation command in your ``~/.bashrc``.

-2) If you only want job running inside a certain folder to use the venv, then add this to your ``~/.bashrc``::
+2) If you only want jobs running inside a certain folder to use the venv, then add this to your ``~/.bashrc``::

        if [[ $SLURM_SUBMIT_DIR/ = $HOME/project-1* ]]; then